 Parents are advised to limit the number of different childcare settings used outside school.

-If you need to make alternative arrangements from September, or are looking for other childcare during August, contact our Family Information Service on telephone: 01904 554444 or email: email@example.com.
+If you are looking for a childcare place, contact our Family Information Service on telephone: 01904 554444 or email: email@example.com

 See further information about finding childcare during the coronavirus pandemic on the YorOK website.